-- 3.50 We have considered, identified and quantified the relevant avoided costs and returns on an asset or size of asset basis, for the asset types set out in paragraph 3.263.25. - 3.51 Whilst this provides transparency of the make-up of avoided costs in the wholesale minus calculation, we have received feedback from stakeholders (see section Stakeholder engagement) that setting charges bespoke to each site using site-specific asset information would not be appropriate.
-This is because of concerns around data provision, complexity and administrative scalability of site-specific charging and less upfront surety of charges when NAVs are assessing the financial viability of future potential sites, before they know the exact technical details. - 3.52 We have therefore set final bulk charges based on a notional site. - 3.53 As part of Ofwat's charging publications for new connection services, incumbents are required to publish the cost make-up of connecting a new site for a number of pre-defined site-scenarios or worked examples9.
-These worked examples had "been agreed collectively by companies, in consultation with stakeholders, during 2021"10. - 3.54 We have used the scenarios for a large housing development (200 properties) to inform the asset ratios for a notional site.
-On this basis, we have used the number of properties as the cost driver for mains and sewers with an assumption for the average length of main or sewer per property; and we assume a one-to-one ratio of communication pipes and meters to properties.
+- 3.51 We have considered, identified and quantified the relevant avoided costs and returns on an asset or size of asset basis, for the asset types set out in paragraph 3.27. - 3.52 Whilst this provides transparency of the make-up of avoided costs in the wholesale minus calculation, we have received feedback from stakeholders (see section Stakeholder engagement) that setting charges bespoke to each site using site-specific asset information would not be appropriate.
+This is because of concerns around data provision, complexity and administrative scalability of site-specific charging and less upfront surety of charges when NAVs are assessing the financial viability of future potential sites, before they know the exact technical details. - 3.53 We have therefore set final bulk charges based on a notional site. - 3.54 As part of Ofwat's charging publications for new connection services, incumbents are required to publish the cost make-up of connecting a new site for a number of pre-defined site-scenarios or worked examples9.
+These worked examples had "been agreed collectively by companies, in consultation with stakeholders, during 2021"10. - 3.55 We have used the scenarios for a large housing development (200 properties) to inform the asset ratios for a notional site.
+On this basis, we have used the number of properties as the cost driver for mains and sewers with an assumption for the average length of main or sewer

-9 Common Terms_And_Worked_Examples_Effective_April_2022.pdf (ofwat.gov.uk)
+9 Common Terms And Worked Examples Effective April 2022.pdf (ofwat.gov.uk)